Burns cause about 3000 deaths/year in the US and about 2 million physician visits.

 Full-thickness (formerly 3rd-degree) burns extend through the entire dermis and into the underlying fat.
 Healing occurs only from the periphery; these burns, unless small, require excision and skin grafting.

 Complications of Burns

 Burns cause both systemic and local complications.
 The major factors contributing to systemic complications are breakdown of skin integrity and fluid loss.
 Local complications include eschars and contractures and scarring.

 The greater the percentage of total body surface area (TBSA) involved, the greater the risk of developing systemic complications.
 Risk factors for severe systemic complications and mortality include all of the following:

-Second- and third-degree burns of ≥ 40% of TBSA
+Partial and full-thickness burns of ≥ 40% of TBSA

 Age > 60 years or < 2 years